 Sooo how are we doing, you ask?!
-We are all good and excited to welcome guests back to Sun and Co. ☀️
+We are all good and excited to welcome guests back to Sun and Co. in 2021☀️

 However, things have changed in the world in general – and in the world of coliving and hospitality too.
 While we’re committed to not change anything in the ‘old’ Sun and Co. experience that our guests love so much, we had to make a few adjustments to ensure everyone’s safety around the house.

 In this post, we want to give you an update on the situation in Jávea, and all the measures we are now implementing.
 We want to make sure everyone feels as comfortable as possible while coliving with us.